Pradhan Mantri Shram Yogi Mandhan: Provisions

 Due to the erratic nature of the works of unorganized sector, the exit provisions have been kept flexible.
-As such the subscriber can exit prematurely and the amount will be returned with interest at the saving bank account rate, or the rate at which the fund earned income (if the subscriber exits after 10 year period), whichever is higher.
+As such the subscriber can exit prematurely and the amount will be returned with interest at the saving bank account rate, or the rate at which the fund earned income (if the subscriber exits after a 10-year period), whichever is higher.
 Further, the spouse has the option to continue the scheme and to contribute on the subscriber's behalf.

 To avail the scheme, the concerned person has to visit the Community Service Center.
 Aadhaar and Jan Dhan Bank account are necessary.